nadiamariduena/python-intro-2024-privat/z__ENV-flask-VS-django.md

 **Microframework vs. Minimalist Framework:** **Flask** is often **likened** to **Express** in the Node.js world because both are **lightweight** and **provide** only the **essential tools** needed **for** web **development**.

+- - 🔶 They are considered microframeworks, meaning they offer core functionalities but leave other components (like database ORM and authentication) to be added as needed via extensions or middleware.